glennsarti/glennsarti.github.io/_posts/2017-09-15-puppet-extension-deep-dive-part1.md

 </plist>
 ```

 * The `path` item specifies the relative path to a language configuration file.
-In our source code this is [`client/syntaxes/puppet.tmLanguage`](https://github.com/jpogran/puppet-vscode/tree/master/client/syntaxes/puppet.tmLanguage)
+In our source code this is [`syntaxes/puppet.tmLanguage`](https://github.com/lingua-pupuli/puppet-vscode/blob/master/syntaxes/puppet.tmLanguage)

 It is outside the scope of this blog post to describe how to write TextMate grammar files.
-I believe the grammar file we use in the extension is based on one published by [Brice Figureau](https://github.com/masterzen/puppet-textmate-bundle) although it should possibly be updated to this [fork](https://github.com/puppet-textmate-bundle/puppet-textmate-bundle)
+The grammar file we use in the extension comes from the [puppet-editor-syntax](https://github.com/lingua-pupuli/puppet-editor-syntax) project.

 ## JSON Validation Contribution